cloudmesh/client/docs/source/man/man.rst

         --detail         for table print format, a brief version is used as default, use this flag to print detailed table
-        --flavor=FLAVOR_OR_ID  give the name or id of the flavor --group=GROUP          give the group name of server --secgroup=SECGROUP    security group name for the server --image=IMAGE_OR_ID    give the name or id of the image --key=KEY        specify a key to use, input a string which is the full path to the private key file --keypair_name=KEYPAIR_NAME   Name of the openstack keypair to be used to create VM.
+        --flavor=FLAVOR  give the name or id of the flavor --group=GROUP          give the group name of server --secgroup=SECGROUP    security group name for the server --image=IMAGE    give the name or id of the image --key=KEY        specify a key to use, input a string which is the full path to the private key file --keypair_name=KEYPAIR_NAME   Name of the openstack keypair to be used to create VM.